redhat-developer/devconsole-operator/openshift-ci/README.md

 ### test

 The `test` target runs the unit tests.
-Some of the test make use mock objects.
+Some of the test make use of mock objects.
 The unit tests doesn't require a dedicated OpenShift cluster unlike end-to-end tests.

 ### e2e

 The `e2e` run an end-to-end test against an operator running inside the CI cluster pod but connected to a freshly created temporary Openshift 4 cluster.
-It makes use the `--up-local` option provided by the Operator SDK testing tool.
+It makes use of the `--up-local` option provided by the Operator SDK testing tool.
 It runs `test-e2e` Makefile target.

 ### e2e-ci

-The `e2e-ci` target runs the end-to-end test against operator running inside the freshly created OpenShift 4 cluster.
+The `e2e-ci` target runs the end-to-end test against an operator running inside the freshly created OpenShift 4 cluster.
 All the resources are created through scripts invoked from `test-e2e-ci` Makefile target.
 This Makefile target is designed to run exclusively on CI environment.

 ### e2e-olm-ci